PacketFence Clustering Guide

 /usr/local/pf/bin/pfcmd service pf restart

-Additionally, you could change pfconfig’s configuration to use haproxy-db as well although its usage of the database is extremelly light.
-Still, if you want to change it for pfconfig, edit conf/pconfig.conf and change mysql.port to 3306.
+Additionally, pfconfig’s configuration can be changed to use haproxy-db as well although its usage of the database is extremelly light.
+Still, to change it for pfconfig, edit conf/pconfig.conf and change mysql.port to 3306.
 After doing this change, restart pfconfig using systemctl restart packetfence-config.
 Note that this change must be done on all cluster members.

 12.3.
 IP addresses in a cluster environment